AI + Tools

 What you get at each price point

 For the under-$50 stack, start on the free plan.
-If you need automations and integrations, the Basic plan at $9 keeps you well within budget while adding real operational leverage.
+If you need automations and integrations, monday.com alone can eat most of the budget once you move to Standard, so make that upgrade only when process discipline is the real bottleneck.
 Read What Would a Solo AI Founder Use monday.com For? for a deeper walkthrough of how to structure boards, pipelines, and delivery handoffs.

 Email marketing and automation: Brevo (free)